Torbin2/wasd-based/README.md

-4 keys to move
+4 keys to move\n
-´rshift´ to atack
+´shift´ to atack